 This policy provides a framework within which the School will operate.
 The School will not unfairly discriminate against any candidate for employment on the basis of conviction or other details revealed.
 The School makes appointment decisions on the basis of merit and ability.
 The School is committed to the fair treatment of its staff, potential staff or users of its services, regardless of race, gender, religion, sexual orientation, responsibilities for dependants, age, physical/mental disability or offending background.
-RMS undertakes not to discriminate unfairly against any subject of a criminal record check on the basis of a conviction or other information revealed.
 If an individual has a criminal record this will not automatically bar them from employment within the School.
 Instead, each case will be decided on its merits in accordance with the objective assessment criteria set out below.

-2.0 SCOPE
+2. Scope